onap/integration/docs/integration-tests.rst

 ----------

-The CSIT tests are functional tests executed by the projects on mocked environement to validate their components.
+The CSIT tests are functional tests executed by the projects on mocked environment to validate their components.
 Historically it was hosted in a CSIT repository.

-Integration team invited the projects to bring back such tests bacdk to home repository for 2 main reasons:
+Integration team invited the projects to bring back such tests back to home repository for 2 main reasons:

 - integration cannot be a bottleneck: +2/merge from integration needed for each project
-- most of the tests are abandonned and not maintained when hosted in a third party repository leading to  CI/CD time waste and misleading test reporting
+- most of the tests are abandoned and not maintained when hosted in a third party repository leading to CI/CD resource waste and misleading test reporting

 In Guilin a PoC to help the project to re-insource their functional tests have been initiated.